The Lumenbase Model

 Lumo

-Lumo reads workspace data plus Codex context to power Today briefings, contact recommendations, Chat, list classification, lead column moves, and more.
-For inputs, outputs, and settings, see the dedicated Lumo overview in the Knowledge Base.
+Lumo reads workspace data plus Codex context to power the Feed, contact recommendations, Chat, list classification, lead column moves, and more.
+For inputs, outputs, and settings, see the dedicated Lumo overview in the Help Center.

 Model vs. Customer Lifecycle Funnel